SMTP over TLS with the SecureMail Gateway

 The GlobalCerts SecureMail Gateway is administered through a secure web portal on a special port.
 In order to access your administration, open a browser and enter your SMG's hostname followed by port 444 into the URL bar.
 For example: ...

 The attached document contains detailed walkthroughs on how to send and receive secure emails using the SecureMail Gateway solution.

 How does the SecureMail Gateway work with other S/MIME encryption solutions?

 In this article, we will explain how GlobalCerts' email encryption solutions can also work to allow you to automatically encrypt emails via S/MIME to 3rd parties that have an email certificate.
 We will also show how 3rd parties can encrypt emails to ...

 How do I update the SMG's SSL Certificate?

 Please follow these instructions to update the SSL/TLS certificate on your SecureMail Gateway: Login to the web administration at https://smg.mydomain.com:444/ Click on Certificate -> Upload in the top menu.
 Copy/Paste your new certificate in PEM ...

-Routing Mail From Office 365 To Your SMG
+Routing Mail From Microsoft 365 To Your SMG

-If you are using Microsoft Office 365 as your mail service, setting up your mail flow to include GlobalCerts SecureMail Gateway(s) is done using a 'Connector' and routing rules.
+If you are using Microsoft 365 as your mail service, setting up your mail flow to include GlobalCerts SecureMail Gateway(s) is done using a 'Connector' and routing rules.
 First you need to set up a connector to your SMG.
-Then, you'll create ...
+Then, you'll create mail flow ...